BitcoinDesign/Guide/guide/onboarding/backing-up-a-wallet.md

 >
 > <cite>As researched by <a href="https://dl.acm.org/doi/fullHtml/10.1145/3411764.3445679">Voskobojnikov et al</a></cite>

 Cloud backups may be preferable in many situations.
 They speed up the onboarding process, are easier for newer users, and protect the user from mishandling their recovery phrase and potentially losing funds.
-They can also be automated to help ensure that there is an up-to-date backup of channel state in case the user loses their wallet.
+They can also be automated to help ensure an up-to-date backup of channel state if the user loses their wallet.
 This type of gateway gives a beginner security without overwhelming them with unfamiliar onboarding actions.

 However, there may be times when it is necessary to use a manual backup alternative, as it can be low tech and easily accessible.